TALKING TO STRANGERS IS GOOD FOR YOU

 I admit, I talk to strangers all the time, probably daily.
 I know that can seem strange for many people, especially for the more reserved among British people.

-study in London and Chicago found that people who were instructed to talk to fellow passengers on public transport felt more positive about their commute than those who didn't.
+Having encounters with strangers has been shown to boost a sense of belonging and improve mood and happiness.
+A study in London and Chicago found that people who were instructed to talk to fellow passengers on public transport felt more positive about their commute than those who didn't.
 Apparently, these seemingly little interchanges we have in life can contribute to our wellbeing.

 I won't lie, it will seem strange if this is not how you usually go about your day.
 I've been doing this for so long that it's now a fixed habit.